pachyderm/pachyderm/doc/how-tos/updating_pipelines.md

      Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?
      ```

-     you need to enable the Docker daemon.
+     enable the Docker daemon.
 To enable the Docker daemon,
      see the Docker documentation for your operating system and platform.
      For example, if you use `minikube` on  macOS, run the following
      command: